Editor’s Note: This resource has been consolidated and updated for 2018.

 Over the years, I have not been shy about stating my personal preferences when it comes to food storage.
 It is not that I want you to emulate exactly what I do, but rather that you consider the pros and cons of my decisions as you develop your own food storage strategy.

 It is because of those preferences that most of you may already be familiar with Mountain House meal pouches.
-Even if you are not, I want to give you an update on why I prefer Mountain House and also, in my usual style, offer up a free 4-Day Emergency Supply Kit worth $84 in a giveaway.
+Even if you are not, I want to give you an update on why I prefer Mountain House as a go-to food supply resource.

 The Story Behind Mountain House